Paleoflora of the Eocene Okanagan Highlands: Pteridophytes

-Four species of ferns and fern relatives have been described from the compression biotas and an additional four compression taxa that have been tentatively identified to family or genus.
+Five species of ferns and fern relatives have been described from the compression biotas and an additional four compression taxa that have been tentatively identified to family or genus.
 A series of four additional ferns have been described from premineralized specimens in the Princeton Chert and a fifth taxon is identified to genus.
+Several fern specimens were briefly mentioned from Horsefly but no taxonomic assignment was made due to lack of reproductive vegetation.

 Gymnosperms

 Three major groups of gymnosperms are present in the Okanagan Highlands formations, with the most speciose being the pinophytes.
 The ginkgophytes are represented by two species of Ginkgo, while an undescribed Zamiaceae member is the sole cycadophyte.